Q&A: Financial fair play explained

 • €30m for assessment periods 2015/16, 2016/17 and 2017/18

-In order to promote investment in stadiums, training facilities and youth development, all such costs are excluded from the break-even calculation.
+In order to promote investment in stadiums, training facilities, youth development and women’s football (from 2015), all such costs are excluded from the break-even calculation.

 4) Are clubs automatically excluded if they are not in line with FFP?

 If a club is not in line with the regulations, it will be UEFA's Club Financial Control Body that decides on measures and sanctions.